 Camphor: Camphor in high doses can be a neurotoxin: These include: Feverfew (Tanacetum parthenium), Ho Leaf (Cinnamomum camphora), Spanish Lavender* (Lavendula stoechas).*Not to be confused with Lavendula angustifolia which is completely safe as an ester rich essential oil

 Angiogenesis: this is the ability to develop new blood vessels.
 Certain oils have been shown to inhibit this ability and are considered unsafe during pregnancy.
-While some of the oils are not generally known or used its important to have them on the list.
-The oils include: Costus (Saussurea costus), Myrrh (Commiphoria myrrha), Atractylis (Atrachtylodes lancea), Blue Cypress (Callitris intratropica), Auricaria (Neocallitropsis pancheri) and Black Seed (Nigella sativa).
+While some of the oils are not generally known or used it's important to have them on the list.
+The oils include Costus (Saussurea costus), Myrrh (Commiphora myrrha), Atractylis (Atrachtylodes lancea), Blue Cypress (Callitris intratropica), Auricaria (Neocallitropsis pancheri) and Black Seed (Nigella sativa).

 Sabinyl acetate: Oils found with this chemical property can be among the most dangerous in pregnancy.
-They can cause structural damage in an embryo.
-AVOID: Plectranthus (Plectranthus fruticosus) – this oil is not commercially available BUT has the highest concentration of sabinyl acetate, Savin (Juniperis Sabina), Sage (Salvia Lavandulifolia), Wormwood (Artemisia absinthium), and Green Yarrow (Archillea nobilis).
+They can cause structural damage to an embryo.
+AVOID Plectranthus (Plectranthus fruticosus) – this oil is not commercially available BUT has the highest concentration of sabinyl acetate, Savin (Juniperus Sabina), Sage (Salvia Lavandulifolia), Wormwood (Artemisia absinthium), and Green Yarrow (Achillea nobilis).

 Other info: Cinnamon Bark (Cinnamomum zylanicum) and Cassia (Cinnamomum cassia) are contraindicated during pregnancy due to embryotoxicity.
-Dalmation Sage Oil(Salvia officinalis) can cause neurotoxicity and embryotoxicity so needs to be avoided.
+Dalmatian Sage Oil(Salvia officinalis) can cause neurotoxicity and embryotoxicity so need to be avoided.

-Also some oils have been used to terminate pregnancy and used in VERY high dosages: Parsley Seed and Pennyroyal.
-These oils can cause death in the mother as well as aborted fetus in very high doses and should be completely avoided.
+Also, some oils have been used to terminate a pregnancy and used in VERY high dosages: Parsley Seed and Pennyroyal.
+These oils can cause death in the mother as well as an aborted fetus in very high doses and should be completely avoided.

-SAFE LIST OF ESSENTIAL OILS (this list encompasses a well rounded group of oils useful for many things, not just during pregnancy.)
+SAFE LIST OF ESSENTIAL OILS (this list encompasses a well-rounded group of oils used for many things, not just during pregnancy.)

 Benzoin (Styrax tonkinensis)